alicagank/VowSpace/paper/paper.md

 ![Audio Analysis Tools UI](jossimage2.png)

-The DataFrame Editor enables quick, in-app editing of vowel data, with immediate updates to the scatterplot upon saving.
+The DataFrame Editor enables quick, in-app editing of data, with immediate updates to the scatterplot upon saving.
 Data can also be exported as a new spreadsheet.
 VowSpace supports the following minimal input format:

 ```
 vowel f1 f2 speaker